Table of Contents

 More on Schedule II v.
 Schedule III below…

 What’s the difference between Schedule II and Schedule III drugs?
 Good question!

 Under The Controlled Substances Act passed in 1970 all drugs must be classified in one of 5 “Schedules”.
 The Drug Enforcement Agency and FDA determine these classifications based on a variety of factors including safety, potential for abuse and/or potential for physical dependency.

 Schedule III drugs are those drugs that are considered less potent and less likely to cause physical dependence and/or abuse than Schedule II drugs.
-This is ironic because current Schedule III drugs like Hydrocodone, Vicodin and others are some of the most widely prescribed and abused drugs in The U.S.
+Prior to the re-scheduling of hydrocodone, this was ironic because Hydrocodone, Vicodin et. al. are some of the most widely prescribed and abused drugs in The U.S.

 If you are prescribed Hydrocodone, you may notice that on the label you will see two different numbers next to the name. i.e. Hydrocodone 7.5/500.
 This means that the pills have 7.5mg of Hydrocodone and 500 mg of Acetaminophen.
 There are other combinations such as 10/325, 5/500 and so on.

 What makes things even more complicated is the fact that there are a number of different manufacturers making Hydrocodone using different brand names.
 Norco for instance is Hydrocodone in various strengths made by Watson Pharmaceuticals.
 Lortab is the same thing made by UCB.